Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 }
 ```

-The `BezierPathSegment` defines a chain of cubic Bézier curves.
-For a given segment, only the first point `P0` and the two control points `P1` and `P2` are specified.
-The `P0` value of the next segment in the array completes the curve.
+The `BezierPathSegment` array defines a chain of cubic Bézier curves.
+The above segment specifies only the first point, `P0`, and two control points, `P1` and `P2`.
+The `Path` class uses the `P0` value of the next segment in the array to complete the curve.
 So, you will always need at least two segments to define a valid `BezierContour`.
 Using this approach allows the chaining of multiple segments and guarantees the continuity of the curve.
 For example, consider this path:

 ![Contour](images/contour.png)

 You could construct this path like so:

 ```
-var s = new BezierPathSegment[] {
+var segments = new BezierPathSegment[] {
 	new BezierPathSegment() { P0 = a, P1 = b, P2 = c },
 	new BezierPathSegment() { P0 = d, P1 = e, P2 = f },
 	new BezierPathSegment() { P0 = g }
 };

 var path = new Path() {
-	Contour = new BezierContour() {
+	contour = new BezierContour() {
-		Segments = s,
+		Segments = segments,
 		Closed = false
 	},
-	PathProps = new PathProperties() {
+	pathProps = new PathProperties() {
 		Stroke = new Stroke() { Color = Color.red, HalfThickness = 1.0f }
 	}
 };